ksolomon75/ESG2024-BCP-Review/blocks/README.md

 ## Issue Descriptions

 Click on each file name to review the list of issues for each file.
+These issues are not minor and must be resolved to prevent future problems and technical debt.

 <details name="problems">
 <summary>alamos-carousel.blade.php</summary>